Daohub-io/beaker-whitepaper/Whitepaper.md

 #### Events

-Events are crucial for signaling verified changes to the outside world, accessing data asynchronously, as well as their use in establishing off-chain networks.
+Events are crucial for signalling verified changes to the outside world, accessing data asynchronously, as well as their use in establishing off-chain networks.
 In Ethereum, logs can be ascribed from 0-4 topics, with each topic being a 32-byte value.
 These topics are handled as addresses or namespaces.
 In